• Skip to primary navigation

 This is how the drawer front looked after one coat of the Behr paint.
 I like the flat finish sheen especially for projects like this one.
 If I’m going more modern, satin or even semi-gloss sheens are my go-to’s.

 Before painting the mirror I cleaned it, front and back, with the bleach water mixture.
 Painting a mirror like this one with the very detailed wood hanger/stand is difficult to say the least.
 I always remove the mirror from the dresser body before painting and I start on the backside of the mirror and stand.
-I know the backside doesn’t get seen but it just feels right to paint the detailed curvy side hangers front and back.
+I know the backside doesn’t get seen, but it feels right to paint the detailed curvy side hangers front and back.

 I applied Frogtape painter’s tape around the mirror where it meets the wood frame.
 Much easier than cleaning paint from the mirror.
-Tip: always remove painter’s tape right after painting before the paint dries.
+Tip: always remove the painter’s tape right after painting before the paint dries.
 If not you may pull off part of the paint from the surface you were painting.

-After the paint dried I grabbed a piece of sandpaper and started sanding around the edges.
+After the paint dried, I grabbed a piece of sandpaper and started sanding around the edges.
 That was not working because the paint was very difficult to remove.
 It would have taken me forever to distress the big dresser and mirror by hand.
 I pulled out my Ryobi battery powered sander and went to work.

 Read my tips and tricks for distressing furniture here...
 What You Should Know About Distressing Painted Furniture And Home Decor